AlberLC/multibot/README.rst

     async def function_name_3(message: Message):
         """This function will be executed when someone types "house" or/and "home"."""

-        await bot.clear(5, message)  # delete last 5 message (in telegram only works if a user_bot is activated in current chat)
+        await bot.clear(5, message)  # delete last 5 messages (in telegram only works if a user_bot is activated in current chat)

     @bot.register([['hello', 'hi'], ['world']])  #  <-- note that is Iterable[Iterable[str]]